History of Haiti: Napoleon defeated (1802–1804)

 One exception to Dessalines' proclamation was a group of Poles from the Polish Legions that had joined the French military under Napoleon.
 A majority of Polish soldiers refused to fight against the Haitian forces.
 At the time, there was a familiar situation going on back in their homeland, as these Polish soldiers were fighting for their liberty from the invading Russians, Prussians and Austrians that began in 1772.
 As hopeful as the Haitians, many Poles were seeking union amongst themselves to win back their homeland.
 As a result, many Polish soldiers admired their enemy and decided to turn on the French army and join the Haitian former slaves, and participated in the Haitian revolution of 1804, supporting the principles of liberty for all the people.
 Władysław Franciszek Jabłonowski, who was half Black, was one of the Polish generals at the time.
 Polish soldiers had a remarkable input in helping the Haitians in their retaliation against the French oppressor.
 They were spared the fate of other Europeans.
 For their loyalty and support for overthrowing the French, some Poles acquired Haitian citizenship after Haiti gained its independence, and many of them settled there, never to return to Poland.
 It is estimated that around 500 of the 5,280 Poles chose this option.
 Of the remainder, 700 returned to France to eventually return to Poland, and some, after capitulating, agreed to serve in the British Army.
 160 Poles were later given permission to leave Haiti and some were sent to France at Haitian expense.
 To this day, many Polish Haitians still live in Haiti and are of multiracial descent; some have blonde hair, light eyes, and other European features.
 Today, descendants of those Poles who stayed are living in Cazale, Fond-des-Blancs, La Vallée-de-Jacmel, La Baleine, Port-Salut and Saint-Jean-du-Sud.

-Following Haitian independence, the new nation struggled economically, as European nations and the United States refused to extend diplomatic recognition to Haiti.
+Following Haitian independence, the new independent state struggled economically, as European countries and the United States refused to extend diplomatic recognition to Haiti.
 In 1825, the French returned with a fleet of fourteen warships and demanded an indemnity of 150 million francs in exchange for diplomatic recognition; Haitian President Jean-Pierre Boyer agreed to the French demands under duress.
 In order to finance the debt, the Haitian government was forced to take numerous high-interest loans from foreign creditors, and the debt to France was not fully paid until 1947.